geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 Hey sir.
 So I mean I wrote up.

 ##### **Hooved** [[00:50:07](https://www.youtube.com/watch?v=6EDbdI_m73o&t=3007)]
 Most of the recent progress.
 And one of the other discord channels.
 I'm setting up on tiny MD one to do training there.
 Scanning batch sizes right now to see what will fit in memory.
 Seems like at least.
 248. Which is it's like, it's going to be a lot faster.
 This is really good.
 So.
 Once I'm done setting this up, I'd expect to be able to train within.
 You know, less than half a day, hopefully.
 Including eval fingers crossed.
 If everything.
-Speeds up with beam, et cetera.
+Speeds up with BEAM, et cetera.
 So.
 I'm going to be able to do training.
 In the next couple of weeks.
 I'll post updates in that channel.
 But yeah, the main issue was it's basically the same issue.
 We discussed a couple of weeks ago, which is.
 I think, you know, the learning rate was really mismatched with the batch size.
 And, you know, we didn't want to do gradient accumulation because that's a little bit different than the official.
 Per reference.
 So we're trying not to do gradient accumulation.

 ##### **Geohot** [[00:51:12](https://www.youtube.com/watch?v=6EDbdI_m73o&t=3072)]
 And we're trying to do it in a more.
 I mean,